General info

 Here is an overview of her suggestions – feel free to browse and also vote for your favourites by clicking on this link.
 That way the future trips will be selected.

-The plan is to conduct two events per month, one shorter one and one longer one.
-We will aim for Fridays but there may equally be exceptions due to other circumstances and practical reasons.
+We usually organise two events per month, one shorter one and one longer one.
+We aim for Fridays but there are exceptions.
+Examples of some of our destinations:

 a) shorter excursions (2-3 hours)